About the Catalog

 Classroom faculty at APU hold positions in academic departments, which are organized within either a college, a school, or both.
-View the University Structure list to see each academic department, college, and school to determine the programs of study offered in each.
+View the University Structure list to see each academic department, college, and school to learn about the programs of study offered in each.

 A degree is an academic rank that the university confers on a student who satisfactorily completes a designated program of study.
-APU grants the following undergraduate degrees (also called baccalaureate degrees):
+APU grants the following undergraduate (also called baccalaureate degrees), master's and doctoral degrees:

 - Bachelor of Arts (B.A.)